hallamlab/LCAStar/lca_star_analysis/LCAStar.md

 NC_000907.1	L42023.1	1830138	71421	57771	Haemophilus influenzae Rd KW20	chromosome 	Oct 19 2001	Sep 11 2013  4:30:20:076PM
 ```

-* this kind of information would be useful for an analysis so I cross referenced all the Accession IDs with the actual `.fna` files that I had in `all.fna.tar.gz` with the following shell command:

 ```
 cat summary.txt  | awk '{print $1}' > u
 for s in `cat u`; do var1=`find . -name *${s%.[0-9]}*`; echo $s$'\t'$var1 >> ncbiID_to_file; done
 ```

-* it turns out that this is a fairly comprehensive list 25 genomes were dropped because they were not found in the MetaData
+* `summary.txt` is a fairly comprehensive list, but 25 genomes were dropped because they were not found in the `summary.txt` metadata file

 ```
 grep --perl-regexp "\t$" ncbiID_to_file | wc